 - Some cities meet weekly or monthly

 Upcoming Homebrew Website Club meetups

-IndieWebCamp is a weekend gathering of web creators building & sharing their own websites to advance the independent web.
+IndieWebCamp is a two day gathering of web creators building & sharing their own websites to advance the independent web.
 We spend a day discussing, and a day hacking & creating to empower ourselves and others to own our own identities and data.

-Jump on in and help organize and/or suggest dates & locations for more!
+Future IndieWebCamps are being planned, we also have maintained a full slate of online activities!
+Jump on in and help organize and/or suggest dates, and locations for more!